zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/uss/README.md

      * This method performs a search against the fileNamePath value.
      * It returns data from the file from the starting point of the search value.
      *
-     * @param fileNamePath file name with path
+     * @param fileNamePath file name with a path
      * @author Frank Giordano
      */
     private static void getFileTextContentWithSearchFilter(String fileNamePath) {